BCCDC-PHL/basic-sequence-qc/README.md

   --outdir <output directory>
 ```

+## Dehosting

+This pipeline supports an optional dehosting...

 ## Output

 A single output file in .csv format will be created in the directory specified by `--outdir`.
 The filename will be `basic_qc_stats.csv`.